Consequences of Withdrawing

 We're here to help you graduate.
 Before you withdraw from a course, come to the Welcome Center to complete your S.M.A.R.T.
 Check.

-Beginning September 26, completing a SMART Check will be mandatory if you are intending to withdraw from a fall session class.
+Completing a SMART Check is mandatory if you are intending to withdraw from a class.
 However, if you want to know how a course withdrawal might affect you academically and financially, you can complete a SMART Check at any time.

 During your visit, you will meet with an enrollment management representative and learn about how withdrawing from a course will specifically impact you, both academically and financially.
 You will receive personalized information to help you make an educated decision.

 SMART Checks take place on a walk-in basis in the Welcome Center lobby, 8:30 a.m. - 6 p.m., Monday thru Thursday and 8:30 a.m. - 5 p.m. on Fridays.
 A session will take 30 minutes.

 If you have any questions, please feel free to contact the Student Service Center at (313) 577-2100 or email@example.com.

 The best way to avoid losing part or all of your aid is to complete your classes.